Discover Ollantaytambo: Inca History, Culture & Top Attractions

 At the same time, you can still make out the shape of a large Inca Plaza at the bottom, through which stone aqueducts carried the water supply.
 Below the ruins are the Andenes de Mollequasa terraces that look like a pyramid from the other side of the Urubamba Valley (a 20-minute walk up the track from the train station).

-High over the other side of the Río Patacancha, behind the town, are rows of ruined buildings, initially thought prisons but now considered likely to have been granaries.
-In front of these, it’s pretty easy to make out a gigantic, rather grumpy-looking profile of a face carved out of the rock, possibly an Inca sculpture of Wiraccochan, the mythical messenger from Viracocha, the major creator god of Peru.
+High over the other side of the Río Patacancha, behind the town, are rows of ruined buildings, initially thought to be prisons but now considered likely to have been granaries.
+In front of these, it’s pretty easy to make out a gigantic, rather grumpy-looking profile carved into the rock, possibly an Inca sculpture of Wiraccochan, the mythical messenger of Viracocha, the major creator god of Peru.

 According to sixteenth- and seventeenth-century histories, such an image was indeed once carved, representing him as a man of great authority.
 This particular image’s frown implies presence, and this part of the mountain was also known as Wiraccochan Orcco (“peak of Viraccocha’s messenger”).